 Planning a vacation to Virginia Beach?
 Consider these food places, which are five of our local inspector's favorite restaurants, when you're deciding where to eat.

 The Boardwok Restaurant

 1993 Sandbridge Rd.

 AAA Inspector 55: I love this neighborhood spot that is sophisticated and cozy.
-The chef always delivers great dishes and fine wines.
+The chef always deliver great dishes and fine wines.

 The chic wine bar offers excellent sophisticated dishes in an intimate modern spot adjacent to a wine shop.
 The menu ranges from upscale sandwiches to creative small bites and entrées.
 Specialties include local oysters (fried or raw), vegetable spring rolls, candied bacon BLT, pimento-deviled eggs, shrimp and smoked Gouda gritcakes, and fabulous soups such as potato leek and hot n' sour.

 AAA Inspector 55: How do I choose between the great pizzas, hand-cut pastas, and wonderful appetizers?

 What started as a pizza truck has become one of the most popular spots near the beach for fabulous, gourmet pizza prepared in a wood oven, which is the heart of the kitchen.
 Other great offerings include deviled oysters, handmade pastas, shrimp and grits, and roasted tuna.